tencentyun/intlcloud-documents/doc_new/845_Elasticsearch_ES/intl_en/C34926_高级特性(X-Pack)_intl_en.md

 ![](https://main.qcloudimg.com/raw/ca19a8665919a85b9a08b5d9451ec3de.png)

 ### Detailed Comparison among Editions
 This section compares some of the key features in each edition.
-For a complete feature comparison, see Elasticsearch's official [Elastic Edition Feature Descriptions](https://www.elastic.co/cn/subscriptions).
+For a complete feature comparison, see Elasticsearch's official [Elastic Edition Feature Descriptions](https://www.elastic.co/subscriptions).

->?In the table below, ⚫, ◑, and - are used to indicate the feature completeness. ⚫: all; ◑: partial; -: none.
+>In the table below, ⚫, ◑, and - are used to indicate the feature completeness. ⚫: all; ◑: partial; -: none.

 <table class="tg">
   <tr>